seime/openhab-esphome/README.md

 with log messages like
 `[WARN ] [home.internal.handler.ESPHomeHandler] - [esphome-devicename] Ping responses lacking.
 Waited 4 times 10 seconds, total of 40.
 Assuming connection lost and disconnecting`
 > This can be caused by a flaky device or network connection.
-However, this may also be caused by openHAB is not
+It can also be caused by device overload, causing it to
-> executing the scheduled check in time.
-> This typically happens on installations with many physical things and bindings doing blocking network I/O. You might
-> already have noticed other things not responding immediately for unknown reasons.
->
-> In the current version the binding is using its own scheduler to avoid this.
->
+> drop messages.
-> If you for some reason cannot upgrade, adding the following to your `services/runtime.cfg` file might help:
-`org.openhab.threadpool:thingHandler = 50`

 > If you have the `uptime` sensor in your ESPHome configuration, you can use that to monitor the device uptime.
 If the
 > device uptime is increasing while openHAB reports the device as offline, it is likely a network issue.